Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Model

 \subsection{Headway under random service suspensions}

-Under the assumption of an impulse-function speed profile, all vehicles have the same fixed travel speed under the normal state.
-Therefore, if there is no incident in the system, all stations have the same deterministic nominal headway (denoted as $\Bar{H}$).
-The relationship among $\Bar{H}$, route cycle time $\Bar{E}$ (i.e., the time that a vehicle travels from the transportation hub to the last station and returns to the hub), and fleet size (denoted as $\Bar{F}$) for the route is

-With random service suspensions, the route cycle time would increase.
-There are two possible responses for the transit agency: 1) To maintain the same planned headway $\Bar{H}$, the agency needs to increase the fleet size (i.e., number of vehicles) for the route.
-2) With the same fleet size (i.e., limited resources), the agency would have to increase the planned headway $\Bar{H}$.
-In this paper, we consider the second scenario because it reflects incidents' impact on headway and service performance, which is more relevant to this paper's topic.
+Under the assumed impulse function speed profile, all vehicles have the same fixed travel speed in the normal state.
+Consequently, when no incident occurs, all stations have the same deterministic headway $\overline{H}$, which we call the nominal scheduled headway.
+To relate this headway to route planning, let $\overline{E}$ denote the route cycle time required for a vehicle to travel from the transportation hub to the last station and return to the hub.
+Given route fleet size $\overline{F}$, the scheduled headway is $\overline{H} := \overline{E}/\overline{F}$.
+Random service suspensions increase the expected route cycle time and therefore require a planning response.
+A transit agency can maintain the scheduled headway $\overline{H}$ by increasing the route fleet size, or it can maintain the same fleet size by increasing the scheduled headway.
+We consider the second response because it makes the effects of incidents on headway and service performance explicit, which is the focus of this paper.

-Therefore, we assume that at the route planning stage, transit agencies have an estimate of the average delay in the cycle time, $\Bar{D}$.
-Let $I^{(n,l)}$ be the total duration of all incidents happening during the vehicle $l$'s travel time from the transportation hub to station $n$ (a random variable).
-Then $\mathbb{E}[I^{(N,l)}]$ is the expected incident duration for a vehicle traveling from the transportation hub to the last station $N$.
-Assuming the road conditions for two directions of the route are the same, then the total estimated delay for the cycle trip is
+Following this planning response, we assume that the transit agency has an estimate $\overline{D}$ of the average incident delay in the cycle time.
+Let $I^{(n,l)}$ be the total duration of all incidents while vehicle $l$ travels from the transportation hub to station $n$.
+Then $\mathbb{E}[I^{(N,l)}]$ is the expected incident duration for travel from the hub to the last station $N$.
+Assuming the same road conditions in both directions, the total estimated delay for the cycle trip is

-It is worth noting that some transit agencies may plan the headway by assuming a larger delay (e.g., not the mean, but the 85\% percentile).
-Hence, we may also formulate $\Bar{D}$ as a general function of $\mathbb{E}[I^{(N,l)}]$.
-In this study, we adopt Eq. \ref{eq_e_delay} for simplicity.
-Then, the incident-adjusted planned headway (denoted as $\Bar{H}^{\text{Adj}}$) is

-where $\frac{2 \cdot \mathbb{E}[I^{(N,l)}]}{\Bar{F}}$ is the \textbf{planned} headway adjustment term due to incidents.
-Note that we assume $I^{(N,l)}$ are identically distributed for all $l$.
-So the incident-adjusted planned headway is not affected by vehicle ID.
-In this study, we assume that the single-route PTS will dispatch vehicles based on the incident-adjusted planned headway $\Bar{H}^{\text{Adj}}$ and that all dispatches are on time.